hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 - If DRS and HA are enabled on the cluster, tenant VMs except OVSvApp VM will migrate to other ESX hosts.

-	If the `neutron agent list` command shows a specific OVSvApp agent up and running, but you see an ESX host in maintenance mode, you can disable agent monitoring for the OVSvApp solution.
+- If the `neutron agent list` command shows a specific OVSvApp agent up and running, but you see an ESX host in maintenance mode, you can disable agent monitoring for the OVSvApp solution.
 To disable agent monitoring, add a flag `enable_agent_monitor` set to `false` as `enable_agent_monitor = false` to the `/etc/neuton/neutron.conf` file.
-Restart the server to activate the valu.
+Restart the server to activate the value.

 - Do not delete a tenant VM port via “neutron port-delete” command for a tenant VM.